-Grades: 9-12 Satisfies in part NYS Graduation Requirement for 1 Arts Credit Main Campus
+Grades: 9-12 Satisfies in part NYS Graduation Requirement for 1 Arts Credit Main Campus x[±]x1.03 ∅ 1.0

 Mixed Chorus - CRS 6231

 Individual skill development to perform choral music of all periods.
 Opportunities for solo and smaller ensemble performance are provided at the local and state levels.
 Performance at concerts/events and attendance at weekly lesson groups (CRS 6521) is basic to meeting this criteria.